 I will definitely be making some pumpkin goodies this fall, but I might not be indulging quite as much as I would be in, say, something full of juicy apples and drenched in caramel.

 I’ll definitely be taste testing it, though, because I’m not sure if my husband is the most reliable taste tester.
 He likes everything.
 Everything except one Thai chicken recipe I tried when we were first married.
 I just can’t do peanut butter on chicken, people.
 I’m sorry.
+(How is this a thing?!?)

 Can anyone guess what my favorite part of this bread is?